haha150/haha150.github.io/wT/index.md

 4. Provide the link to the token in the app Token page, you only need to this one time
 5. Enjoy

-> The reason the app uses this way to handle your Token is due to the EV authentication process, as soon as they provide a better way to authenticate and authorize using e.g. credentials, i will update the app.
+> The reason the app uses this way to handle your Token is due to the Tesla authentication process, as soon as they provide a better way to authenticate and authorize using e.g. credentials, i will update the app.

 ## Current features